cogdog/wp-bigpicture/README.md

 * Aaron Davis http://home.readwriterespond.com/

-## Installing
+## Installing from Scratch

-Install these theme on any self hosted Wordpress site.
+Install this theme on any self hosted Wordpress site.
 No luck on Wordpress.com, get a real web hosting package.

 You should download a ZIP file of this GitHub Repo (that's via the green **Clone or Download*" button above as a file `wp-bigpicture-master.zip`).

 The zip can be uploaded directly to your site via **Add Themes** in the Wordpress dashboard.
 Of you run into size upload limits or just prefer going old school like me, unzip the package and ftp the entire folder into your `wp-content/themes` directory.

+Follow the directions below for customizing, some additional plugins may need to be installed.

+## Installing from The Instant Mix

+As a new approach for using my themes, I have set up this one as a prebuilt package that includes the theme, initial settings, plugins, and demo content.
+All you need to be able to do is to install a fresh Wordpress site into the location/domain you want your site.

+First [download the Instant Site package file](https://github.com/cogdog/instant-splot/raw/master/noodles/bigpicture-wpress.zip) and expand the file to reveal the single `*.wpress` file.

+Then follow the [Instant SPLOT directions for Using a Packaged Kit](https://github.com/cogdog/instant-splot#got-hosting-use-a-packaged-kit) to import into your new site.

+Reference the directions below for customizing (but you have all the plugins it needs already installed).

 ## Updating the Theme